burlachenkok/burlachenkok.github.io/_posts/2024-10-14-ufednl-in-arxiv.md

 - Explicit (optional) utilization of processor supplementary instruction sets: SSE2, AVX2, AVX-512, ARM Neon
 - Modular design for handling complexity and ensuring code quality with a catalog of tools
 - Support for creating oracles for optimization problems using NVIDIA CUDA (Compute Capability 7.0 to 9.0)
-- Implementation can be utilized as native OS executable binaries, dynamic libraries, static libraries, and as extension modules for languages supported by [SWIG](https://www.swig.org/).
+- Implementation can be utilized as native OS executable binaries, dynamic libraries, static libraries, and extension modules for languages supported by [SWIG](https://www.swig.org/).

 **3/4.
 Two Practical Refinements of Existing Compressors.** We introduced an extension of the TopK compression mechanism, termed Top-LEK, which performs adaptive compression based on theoretical limits.
 Additionally, we proposed a cache-aware version of the RandK sparsification compressor, named RandSeqK.

-**5. Outpefrom best-practice solutions.** Our implementation significantly outperforms solvers from [CVXPY](https://www.cvxpy.org/) capable for training logistic regression in a single-node scenario including commercial [MOSEK](https://www.mosek.com/).
-Below is the initialisation and solve time, for extra metrics see Appendix F.
+**5. Outpefrom best-practice solutions.** Our implementation significantly outperforms solvers from [CVXPY](https://www.cvxpy.org/) capable of training logistic regression in a single-node scenario including commercial [MOSEK](https://www.mosek.com/).
+Below is the initialization and solve time, for extra metrics see Appendix F.

 <table style="border-style: solid; width: 100%; border-collapse:collapse; border:1px solid">
   <caption>Table 2: Single-node simulation, n=142, FedNL-LS (B), ‖∇f(x<sup>last</sup>)‖ ≈ 9 · 10<sup>-10</sup>, FP64, 24 cores at 3.3 GHz.</caption>